APPLICATION ROUND FOR AUSTRALIANS OPEN FROM 1 MAY TO 1 AUGUST 2016.

 Click on the link below to access information for each category, including opportunities available, eligibility, timelines for applications, the selection process and how to apply.

-- Postgraduate Scholarships – For postgraduate students undertaking their Australian PhD to conduct research and/or study in the U.S.; or to support enrolment in a U.S. postgraduate program such as a Masters.
-Includes the prestigious Fulbright-Anne Wexler Scholarship in Public Policy.
+- Postgraduate Scholarships – For postgraduate students undertaking their Australian PhD to conduct research in the U.S. OR to support postgraduate students not currently enrolled in a degree program to undertake a U.S. postgraduate program such as a Master’s.
+Includes the Fulbright Anne Wexler Scholarship in Public Policy.

 - Postdoctoral Scholarships – For researchers who have completed their PhD within the past three years (up to five years under extenuating circumstances) to undertake postdoctoral research in the U.S.